ucgmsim/nzgmdb/wiki/Calculate-Distances.md

 ### Magnitude Scaling Relations

 CCLD implements branching with different magnitude scaling relations to determine the Area, Aspect Ratio, Length and Width of a nodal plane.
-The models used for each Tecotonic type are described in the image below:
+The models used for each Tectonic type are described in the image below:

 ![CCLD Models](images/ccld_models.png)